Asynchrony support

 }

-For more information about Dart's asynchronous programming support, check out the dart:async library documentation.
+For more information about asynchronous programming, in general, see the dart:async section of the library tour.